josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 Angular also includes three experimental MessageBus implementations:

 1. The `WebSocketMessageBus` is a Dart MessageBus that lives on the UI and communicates with an angular application running on a server.
-It's intended to be used with either the `SingleClientServerMessageBus` or the `MultiClientServerMessageBus`.
+It is intended to be used with either the `SingleClientServerMessageBus` or the `MultiClientServerMessageBus`.
 2. The `SingleClientServerMessageBus` is a Dart MessageBus that lives on a Dart Server.
-It allows an angular application to run on a server and communicate with a single browser that's running the `WebSocketMessageBus`.
+It allows an angular application to run on a server and communicate with a single browser that is running the `WebSocketMessageBus`.
 3. The `MultiClientServerMessageBus` is like the `SingleClientServerMessageBus` except it allows an arbitrary number of clients to connect to the server.
 It keeps all connected browsers in sync and if an event fires in any connected browser it propagates the result to all connected clients.
 This can be especially useful as a